mlcommons/dynabench/new_builder_evaluation/readme.md

 - AWS_S3_BUCKET=dynabench-challenge

+Add permissions to put objects from arn:aws:iam::877755283837:user/juanciro

 Steps:

 1. Click on the *create bucket* button

    ![crete_bucket](img/create_bucket.png)

-2. Type a name for your bucket and make sure you you choose the AWS region you already selected.
+2. Type a name for your bucket and make sure you choose the AWS region you already selected.

    ![bucket_name](img/bucket_name.png)